 Career Readiness

-- Projects span weeks or months
+- Real-world projects take weeks or months of effort.

 Relationship Building

-Deep connections require presence.
+Deep connections take time.

-- Empathy requires patient listening
+- Empathy requires listening to someone for more than a minute.

 How to Navigate the Transition